scientilla/scientilla_v0/README.md

     </pre>

     * Open a "Terminal" window.
-    * Write and run the following command into the "Terminal" window: sudo launchctl load /Library/LaunchAgents/net.scientilla.application.plist
+    * Write and run the following command into the "Terminal" window:<br />
+      **sudo launchctl load /Library/LaunchAgents/net.scientilla.application.plist**
     * Close the "Terminal" window.
-    * Open your preferred browser and navigate the following URL:
+    * Open your preferred browser and navigate the following URL:<br />
       <https://localhost:60000>